 - Punishment/Penalties for Examination Malpractice

-These are the list of Universities offering Cooperative Economics and Management in Nigeria
+Here is the list of institutions offering Cooperative Economics and Management Degree in Nigeria.

 - Nnamdi Azikiwe University, Awka (UNIZIK)